European House #25, Cheung Chau [????- ]

-Villas were mostly single storey, sturdily built because of typhoons, of locally quarried granite on little promontories in the landscape.
-They invariably faced south for the sun and had servants' quarters at the rear.
-In a Mission photo of 1911, House #25 is present (qv).
-It's occupant/owner is recorded as Rev D R Taggart.
+House 25 was a small bungalow, sturdily built because of typhoons, of locally quarried granite on a small promontory in the south of the island.
+It faced south for the sun and had servants' quarters at the rear.

-Comparing the pictures from the 20s and early 30s, house #25 seems to have had a timber roof with tiles which was replaced by a flat concrete roof by 1939.
+Comparing the pictures from the 20s and early 30s, house #25 seems to have had a pitched timber roof with tiles which was replaced by a flat concrete roof by 1939.
 A common problem with timber roofs was destruction by white ants, so concrete roofs were a sensible solution.

-During the war, these houses were stripped of wood for fuel by the locals, then blown up by the Japanese as being western-owned.
+During the war, these houses were usually stripped of wood for fuel by the locals, then blown up by the Japanese as being western-owned.

 The above post records that the house was owned by a missionary family named Decker in the 1950s.